Facing Hurricane Irma: 7 Powerful Lessons in Storm Survival

 real world survival image

 In September 2017, I was sitting in my living room when the news confirmed what I’d been dreading: Hurricane Irma was heading straight for my part of Florida.
+For more, see life lessons i've learned.
 We had a few days to prepare.
 I’d lived through storms before, but this one felt different.
 The forecasts were ugly.
+See why how you handle a crisis matters.

 I’ve written about disaster preparedness in my book Real World Survival.
 Here’s what I actually did when a category 3 hurricane was bearing down on my home.